kylelang/stats-refs/README.md

   - The materials that go into the annotated reading lists are stored in in the */annotated* directory.
-- The */bin* directory contains Python and BASH scripts to facilitate programatic modification, formatting, and compilation of reading lists
+- The */bin* directory contains Python and BASH scripts to facilitate programmatic modification, formatting, and compilation of reading lists
 - Both the */raw* and */annotated* directories contain thematic subdirectories (e.g., */raw/missingData*).
 - Each thematic subdirectory contains three subdirectories: *latex*, *bibtex*,